 Vivaldi is available as an RPM and DEB package for both 32 bit and 64 bit Linux operating systems.
 Just go to the download page, and download the respective package and install Vivaldi on your Linux environment.

-Login to Ubuntu as a user with Sudo access and open the terminal.
-First, you need to import the public key using the wget command given below.
+First, import the public key using the wget command given below.

 wget -qO- https://repo.vivaldi.com/archive/linux_signing_key.pub | sudo apt-key add -